-In all cases Mike will need a note of your car's"TS"commission/chassis number and registration number if a UK car.
-Approx. four to six weeks later I will post you a typed"birth certificate"of the car's original build specification, build date and (usually) the delivery destination.
-These traces are around a quarter of the cost of the BMIHT ones and include much the same information.
+In all cases Mike will need a note of your car's commission (TS) number and registration number if a UK car.
+Approximately four weeks later he will post you a typed 'birth certificate' of the car's original build specification, build date and (usually) the delivery destination.
+These traces are around a third of the cost of the British Motor Museum heritage certificates and include much the same information.
 If required they can be produced in a DVLA friendly format to assist with registration applications.

 Normally TR2/3/3As can only be traced by the commission number; however it may be possible to trace the car using the six or seven figure body number.
 More work is involved and the cost may therefore be higher.
 TR3Bs can only be traced by the British Motor Museum as below.

 TR3B/4/4A/5/250/6/7/8 owners can only get a trace done via the Archive Department, British Motor Museum, Banbury Road, Gaydon, Warwick, CV35 0BJ or https://www.britishmotormuseum.co.uk/archive/heritage-certificates

 The cost is currently about £45 and you must quote the make, model and commission/VIN number.
 You will receive a certificate suitable for framing.